-Aydin Farajidavar, is the director of Integrated Medical Systems (IMS) Laboratory and an Assistant Professor of Electrical and Computer Engineering at New York Institute of Technology (NYIT).
-Before joining NYIT, he was a Post-doctoral Fellow in the School of Electrical and Computer Engineering at the Georgia Institute of Technology.
+Aydin Farajidavar, is the director of Integrated Medical Systems (IMS) Laboratory and an Associate Professor of Electrical and Computer Engineering at New York Institute of Technology (NYIT).
+Before joining NYIT, he was a Post-doctoral fellow in the School of Electrical and Computer Engineering at the Georgia Institute of Technology.
 He received the Ph.D. degree in Biomedical Engineering from the joint program of the University of Texas at Arlington and the University of Texas Southwestern Medical Center, Dallas in 2011.
 His research experience and interest include a broad range from modeling of biological systems, to development of wireless platforms to acquire and process biological signals.

 Aydin Farajidavar discusses his work with implantable biomedical technology.